Bocce: History

-Having developed from games played in the Roman Empire, Bocce developed into its present form in Italy, where it is called bocce, the plural of the Italian word boccia which means 'bowl' in the general sporting sense, it spread around Europe and also in regions to which Italians have migrated.
-First form of regulation was described in the book "Gioco delle bocchie" by Raffaele Bisteghi in 1753.
-In South America it is known as bochas, or bolas criollas ('Criollo balls') in Venezuela, and bocha in south Brazil.
-The accessibility of bocce to people of all ages and abilities has seen it grow in popularity among Special Olympics programmes globally and it is now the third most played sport among Special Olympics athletes.
+Having developed from games played in the Roman Empire, bocce developed into its present form in Italy, where it is called bocce, the plural of the Italian word boccia which means 'bowl' in the general sporting sense.
+It spread around Europe and also in regions to which Italians have migrated.
+The first form of regulation was described in the book "Gioco delle bocchie" by Raffaele Bisteghi in 1753.
+In South America it is known as bochas, or bolas criollas ('Criollo balls') in Venezuela, and bocha in southern Brazil.
+The accessibility of bocce to people of all ages and abilities has seen it grow in popularity among Special Olympics programmes globally, and it is now the third most-played sport among Special Olympics athletes.

 Geographical spread

-The sport is also very popular on the eastern side of the Adriatic, especially in Croatia, Serbia, Montenegro, and Bosnia and Herzegovina, where the sport is known in Serbo-Croatian as boćanje ('playing boće') or balote (colloquially also bućanje).
+The sport is also very popular on the eastern side of the Adriatic, especially in Croatia, Serbia, Montenegro, and Bosnia and Herzegovina, where the sport is known in Croatian as boćanje ('playing boće') or balote (colloquially also bućanje).
 In Slovenia the sport is known as balinanje or colloquially 'playing boče', or bale (from Italian bocce and Venetian bałe, meaning 'balls').
-There are numerous bocce leagues in the United States.
-Most have been founded by Italian Americans but contain members of all groups.
+There are numerous bocce leagues in the United States (USA).

+Bocce was brought to Venezuela between 1498 and 1510 by a Spanish friar or by Priest Sojo, great-uncle of Simón Bolívar.
+The Venezuelan modality became popular during the 1930s and is played in several Caribbean islands, including Aruba, Curaçao and Bonaire.
+In 1946, bocce was included in the first Venezuelan National Sports Games, and in 1956 the National Venezuelan Federation of Creole Bocce was founded.

+Bocce is also played in Brazil.
+The sport was brought between 1880 and 1930 by the Italian families of Baggio, Zanetti, Tedesco, Merlin, Pazello, Bolisenha, Ricetti, Fressatos and Dorigos.
+The sport became popular on Curitiba and in 1952 the families created the bocci club Sociedade 25 de Maio.
+The city has also developed their own modality of bocce, "bocha clássico" (classic bocce).
+On 25 May, the city celebrates the bocce day.

+Brazil is also notorious in the paralympic bocce modality.
+During the 2012 Summer Paralympics, the country conquered three gold medals and one bronze medal in the BC2 and BC4 categories.
+Brazil hosted the paralympic bocce world championship twice.
+On Rio 2016, Brazil conquered a gold medal and a silver medal in the BC3 and BC4 categories.
+On 2022, the World Championship was hosted again on Rio de Janeiro, and Brazil conquered one gold, three silver and three bronze medals.
+In 2025, Curitiba hosted the Youth Bocce World Cup.